Conserving Modern Architecture Initiative

 Outcomes

-• Training programs on conservation methodologies and technical practices delivered to midcareer professionals
+• Sixteen international and regional training programs on conservation methodologies and technical practices delivered to midcareer professionals between 2015 and 2026, with more planned in the next few years

 • Public program series on modern heritage conservation, with thirteen events held to date

-• Free, published resources, more than twenty to date, covering a broad range of topics including conservation methodology and principles, management of twentieth-century heritage places, broadening our understanding of and appreciation for twentieth-century built heritage and conserving specific modern materials
+• More than twenty free, published resources related to our research and field projects that cover a broad range of topics including conservation methodology and principles, management of twentieth-century heritage places, broadening our understanding of and appreciation for twentieth-century built heritage, conserving specific modern materials, bibliographies, and translations to French, Spanish, and Arabic.

-• Conserving Modern Heritage book series, published by Getty Publications, to promote and demonstrate the application of sound conservation methods to modern heritage.
-Two titles published to date (Concrete and Managing Energy Use in Modern Buildings) with two titles forthcoming
+• Conserving Modern Heritage book series, published by Getty Publications, presenting case studies that demonstrate the application of sound conservation methods to modern heritage.
+Two titles published, Concrete and Managing Energy Use in Modern Buildings, with two forthcoming

-• Conserving Modern Architecture issues of Conservation Perspectives in 2013 and 2023
+• Conserving Modern Architecture issues of Conservation Perspectives magazine in 2013 and 2023

 Background

-From the late 1980s, new conservation challenges emerged as the seminal works of the early modern era and midcentury gradually reached fifty years of age and became eligible for heritage protection.
-Many of these buildings have not aged well.
-The new and innovative construction methods and materials and new architectural forms and planning approaches that typify the era challenge traditional conservation approaches and raise new methodological and philosophical issues.
-Despite improved recognition of modern architecture's cultural significance, there is still a lack of practical conservation knowledge that addresses the many complex challenges.
+Beginning in the late 1980s, new conservation challenges emerged as the seminal works of the early modern era reached fifty years of age and became eligible for heritage protection.
+With buildings dating as recently as the mid-1970s now reaching this age, additional challenges have emerged.
+While recognition of their heritage significance has grown, many of these buildings have not aged well.
+The new and innovative construction methods and materials and new architectural forms that typify the era challenge traditional conservation approaches and raise new methodological and philosophical issues.
+Despite recent advances in the field and a growing appreciation for modern architecture, there is still a lack of practical knowledge for conserving modern heritage.
 The Conserving Modern Architecture Initiative was established to respond to these challenges.

 Approach